Build Configuration Template

 change the order of templates, which affects the overlapping settings priority and the build step order: the priority is given to the settings from the template higher in the list.
 It affects such entities as parameter names, setting IDs (for build steps, triggers, features, artifact dependencies, and requirements), VCS roots or snapshot dependency source build configurations IDs if they overlap between templates attached to a build configuration.

-detach the build configuration from some of the templates (the user marks those to be detached and then has to apply their changes).
+detach the build configuration from some templates (the user marks those to be detached and then has to apply their changes).

 detach the build configuration from all templates using the respectively named button in the same dialog window.